sustain-lab/handbook/README.md

 ### SUSTAIN wind-wave tank

 #### Running the wind generator

+The SUSTAIN wind generator is controlled by the control panel on the northeast side of the first floor of SUSTAIN, and by the computer on the second-floor catwalk.
+Please [contact us](#getting-help) if you need to run the wind generator for the first time.

+#### Notifying the community of SUSTAIN operations

+The SUSTAIN wind generator creates loud noise and ejects spray through the outlet when run at high speed.
+This can negatively impact our neighbors at RSMAS and/or Seaquarium next door.
+To ensure that we don't disrupt others' work, we use the following procedure to notify them of SUSTAIN operations:

 * If the wind generator is to be run at fan speeds higher than 15 Hz, send an email to [sustainops@listserv.miami.edu](mailto:sustainops@listserv.miami.edu)